pqdev/qa-proquest-interview/Selenium/README.md

 The instructions within the test are clear on what you should be doing, but not **how** you should do them.
 We leave this up to you.

+**You will need Maven in order to fetch the selenium dependencies**

+### Software

+1. Java
+2. Selenium
+3. Maven
+4. jUnit

 ## Submission
 ZIP up your source code, then shoot an email to your recruiter.